bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 15.5 Gems and Versions pp 219
+Ch 15.6 The Rake Build Tool pp 222